November 18, 2024

 25 Scary Facts About Left-Handers That Will Surprise You

-Last updated on May 21st, 2024 at 12:13 pm
+Last updated on October 4th, 2024 at 01:29 pm

 Left-handers have been misinterpreted and feared throughout history.
 They were often outlined as dangerous and sinister in society and popular culture.
 Movies portrayed left-handed characters as villains — while superstitions titled them as “bringers of bad luck”.
 These myths have established a sense of unease around left-handers, leading to biased stereotypes of them as psychos or threats.